 - Employers must keep central records in order to keep track of discrimination complaint and their own use of NDAs.
 The SRA guidance made it clear that settling the claim may not be the end of the matter.
 Employers should still investigate to ascertain what has happened.
 A claim may place the employer on notice of the existence of unlawful discrimination.
 Employers should take reasonable steps to address any discrimination identified and prevent it happening again.
 Employers should consider whether there are systematic issues giving rise to such complaints and what measures may be required to tackle discrimination.
 They must ensure that NDAs are not being misused.

-If you have any queries arising from this alert, or if you require specific legal advice in relation to NDAs, please contact Associate Naomi Latham or Partner Emma Bartlett, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you have any queries arising from this alert, or if you require specific legal advice in relation to NDAs, please contact Partner Emma Bartlett, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.